scriptacus/ALS-Refactored/README.md

 <img src="Resources/Icon128.png" align="right" width="110">

+### About this branch

+This branch has been modified to support the [Custom Gravity Direction](https://dev.epicgames.com/community/learning/tutorials/w6l7/unreal-engine-custom-gravity-in-ue-5-4) that was added in Unreal 5.4+.
+Usage details below.

+---

 # Advanced Locomotion System Refactored

 Completely reworked and improved С++ version of [Advanced Locomotion System V4](https://www.fab.com/listings/ef9651a4-fb55-4866-a2d9-1b38b028f9c7).